Home Loan Affordability Calculator India

 First, we determine the income available for a potential home loan EMI:

-Disposable Income = Monthly Income - Essential Expenses - Required Savings - Current EMIs
+Available for EMI = Monthly Income - Essential Expenses - Required Savings - Current EMIs

 This ensures your essential needs and savings goals are protected *before* considering a home loan.